ElnurMahmudov/which-technology-to-choose/README.md

-# Which Technology Should You Choose?
-A Guide for Beginners
+# Backend Development for Beginners: Which Technology is Right for You?

 The world of technology is vast and complex.
 As a beginner in programming, deciding which programming language and technology to learn can be challenging.
 Each technology serves different purposes and has unique advantages.